Vision-LLMs for Spatiotemporal Traffic Forecasting: Related Work

 \subsection{Time Series Level General Learning}

-Inspired by the success of the pre-training and fine-tuning paradigm in CV and NLP, recent years have seen exploration into general models at the time series level.
-Some works attempt to pre-train universal representations on large-scale time series data, then transfer to downstream tasks.
-Early efforts focused on enhancing the Transformer architecture for long-term forecasting, with models like Informer, Autoformer, and FEDformer designed to improve efficiency and handle long dependencies.
+Inspired by the success of pre-training and fine-tuning in CV and NLP, recent studies have explored general time series models by pre-training transferable representations on large-scale data.
+Early efforts focused on improving the Transformer architecture for long-term forecasting, with models such as Informer, Autoformer, and FEDformer designed to improve efficiency and handle long dependencies.
 A significant conceptual shift came with Patch Time Series Transformer (PatchTST), which tokenizes time series into sub-sequence ``patches'', allowing Transformers to better capture local semantic information.

 This breakthrough paved the way for leveraging the power of pre-trained LLMs.
 Frozen Pretrained Transformer (FPT) demonstrated that even a frozen pre-trained Transformer can achieve strong performance by only fine-tuning the head and tail.
-Further works like Time-LLM \cite{ref_10} and LLM4TS explored reprogramming and fine-tuning strategies to align LLMs with time series data, unlocking powerful few-shot and zero-shot capabilities.
-While models like iTransformer further refined the architecture to better capture multivariate correlations, these generalist approaches are fundamentally designed for one-dimensional (1D) sequences.
+Further works like Time-LLM \cite{ref_10} and LLM4TS \cite{ref_9} explored reprogramming and fine-tuning strategies to align LLMs with time series data, unlocking powerful few-shot and zero-shot capabilities.
+While models like iTransformer \cite{ref_47} further refined the architecture to better capture multivariate correlations, these generalist approaches are fundamentally designed for one-dimensional (1D) sequences.
 They inherently lack the mechanisms to model the complex topological structures and spatial correlations present in two-dimensional (2D) grid-based spatiotemporal data.
-Related work also includes pre-training time series foundation models from scratch, such as TimesFM (2024), CHRONOS, and MOMENT, which train models using large-scale time series data and achieve significant prediction performance in zero-shot and few-shot scenarios.
+Related work also includes pre-training time series foundation models from scratch, such as TimesFM \cite{ref_48}, CHRONOS \cite{ref_49}, and MOMENT \cite{ref_50}, which train models using large-scale time series data and achieve significant prediction performance in zero-shot and few-shot scenarios.
 In summary, these methods primarily focus on capturing temporal dependencies and patterns in time series data but generally lack spatial modeling capabilities, making them unsuitable for scenarios requiring complex spatial analysis.